realise-lab/hwpq/README.md

 ![repo_structure](./imgs/hwpq_structure.png)

-- `hwpq/` - Contains RTL implementations of different priority queue architectures, along with collected key metrics logs.
+- `hwpq/` - Contains RTL implementations of different priority queue architectures, along with **pre-collected key metrics logs**.
 - `py-scripts/` - Python scripts for data analysis and visualization.
 - `vivado-runtime/` - Contains shell scripts that run Vivado in Tcl mode to sweep through parameters of each architecture in parallel.
   - It is suggested that users execute any Tcl or Bash scripts inside this directory.
-Since Vivado generates log and journal files automatically, keeping them in this specific directory facilitates later access.
+Since Vivado generates log and journal files automatically, keeping them in this specific directory facilitates later access and debugging.
 - `vivado-synthesis_tcl/` - Tcl scripts for Vivado synthesis.

 ## Prerequisites